patrickbucher/docs/clean-agile/clean-agile.md

 working, self-contained, small code examples.

 Writing tests after the fact for code that already has been tested manually feels like boring busy work.
-It's more fu to test and program according to the three rules of TDD.
+It's more fun to test and program according to the three rules of TDD.
 Code having been written under the rules of TDD is designed for testability.
 Writing tests for production code not designed for testability is hard—and therefor likely to be left away.
 This leaves holes in the test